-Martin Lavelle is a senior associate economist in the research department at the Federal Reserve Bank of Chicago’s Detroit Branch.
-Lavelle’s job responsibilities include economic research, education and outreach.
-His research revolves around the Michigan economy and its impact on the District and national economies.
-Specific topics include the auto industry, consumer spending, business activity and the U.S.-Canada border as well as working on the District’s contribution to the Beige Book.
-Also, he speaks to economics classes at area colleges and high schools.
-He has been an advisor and judge in the High School Fed Challenge Competition.
-In February 2012, Lavelle began a series of evening workshops for teachers and educators entitled “Night at the Fed” in which attendees learned more about economic entities and concepts that can be incorporated into classrooms and seminars.
-In addition to his Federal Reserve work, Lavelle teaches managerial economics at the University of Michigan-Dearborn and volunteers with Junior Achievement, teaching high school students about entrepreneurship.
-Lavelle received his B.S. in business and M.A. in economics from Miami University in Oxford, OH.
+Mr. Lavelle served on the Detroit Post-Bankruptcy Working Group, updating policymakers and advisors on economic developments.
+In addition, he speaks to economics classes at area colleges and high schools.
+In 2012, he began a series of evening workshops for teachers and educators entitled “Night at the Fed,” in which attendees learned more about economic entities and concepts that can be incorporated into classrooms and seminars.
+In addition to his Federal Reserve work, Mr. Lavelle has taught managerial economics at the University of Michigan-Dearborn and volunteered with Junior Achievement, teaching high school students about entrepreneurship.
+Mr. Lavelle received his B.S. in Business and M.A. in Economics from Miami University in Oxford, OH.

 2022, “Introduction to the Special Issue on Rural Economic Development: New Research Insights and how the COVID-19 Pandemic may Impact Future Investment Strategies”, Sage Journals, Vol. 36, No. 3

 2019, "The Grand Bargain": Detroit's Financial Fall to Bankruptcy and Rise to New Possibilities”, The Economic & Business History Society, Vol. 38